PuZZleDucK/Inclusivity-2020-January/slides/slide3.md

-# Free Software Show and Tell
+# Show and Tell

 <hr />

-## Step right up and show us what Free and Open Source software made your year...
+## Show us what Free and Open Source software or story made your 2017 ...

 <hr />